voyagermesh/voyager/docs/reference/operator/voyager_run.md

       --audit-webhook-truncate-max-batch-size int               Maximum size of the batch sent to the underlying backend.
 Actual serialized size can be several hundreds of bytes greater.
 If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)
       --audit-webhook-truncate-max-event-size int               Maximum size of the audit event sent to the underlying backend.
 If the size of an event is greater than this number, first request and response are removed, and if this doesn't reduce the size enough, event is discarded. (default 102400)
       --audit-webhook-version string                            API group and version used for serializing audit events written to webhook. (default "audit.k8s.io/v1")
-      --authentication-kubeconfig string                        kubeconfig file pointing at the 'core' kubernetes server with enough rights to create tokenaccessreviews.authentication.k8s.io.
+      --authentication-kubeconfig string                        kubeconfig file pointing at the 'core' kubernetes server with enough rights to create tokenreviews.authentication.k8s.io.
       --authentication-skip-lookup                              If false, the authentication-kubeconfig will be used to lookup missing authentication configuration from the cluster.
       --authentication-token-webhook-cache-ttl duration         The duration to cache responses from the webhook token authenticator. (default 10s)
       --authentication-tolerate-lookup-failure                  If true, failures to look up missing authentication configuration from the cluster are not considered fatal.
 Note that this can result in authentication that treats all requests as anonymous.
-      --authorization-always-allow-paths strings                A list of HTTP paths to skip during authorization, i.e. these are authorized without contacting the 'core' kubernetes server.
+      --authorization-always-allow-paths strings                A list of HTTP paths to skip during authorization, i.e. these are authorized without contacting the 'core' kubernetes server. (default [/healthz,/readyz,/livez])
       --authorization-kubeconfig string                         kubeconfig file pointing at the 'core' kubernetes server with enough rights to create subjectaccessreviews.authorization.k8s.io.
       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 10s)
       --authorization-webhook-cache-unauthorized-ttl duration   The duration to cache 'unauthorized' responses from the webhook authorizer. (default 10s)
       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
-If blank, all interfaces will be used (0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 0.0.0.0)
+If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used. (default 0.0.0.0)
       --burst int                                               The maximum burst for throttle (default 1000000) --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --cloud-config string                                     The path to the cloud provider configuration file.
-Empty string for no configuration file.
       --cloud-provider string                                   Name of cloud provider
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --custom-templates string                                 Glob pattern of custom HAProxy template files used to override built-in templates
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --egress-selector-config-file string                      File with apiserver egress selector configuration.
-      --docker-registry string                                  Docker image registry for HAProxy and Prometheus exporter (default "appscode")
-      --egress-selector-config-file string                      File with apiserver egress selector configuration.
-      --enable-validating-webhook                               If true, enables validating webhooks for Voyager CRDs.
-      --exporter-image-tag string                               Tag of Docker image containing Prometheus exporter (default "v12.0.0-rc.2")
-      --exporter-image-repository string                        Repository of Docker image containing Prometheus exporter (default "voyager")
-      --haproxy-image-tag string                                Tag of Docker image containing HAProxy binary (default "1.9.15-v12.0.0-rc.2-alpine")
-      --haproxy-image-repository string                         Repository of Docker image containing HAProxy binary (default "haproxy")
-      --haproxy.server-metric-fields string                     Comma-separated list of exported server metrics.
-See http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#9.1 (default "2,3,4,5,6,7,8,9,13,14,15,16,17,18,21,24,33,35,38,39,40,41,42,43,44")
-      --haproxy.timeout duration                                Timeout for trying to get stats from HAProxy. (default 5s) -h, --help                                                    help for run
+  -h, --help                                                    help for run
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default. (default 1000)
-      --ingress-class string                                    Ingress class handled by voyager.
-Unset by default.
-Set to voyager to only handle ingress with annotation kubernetes.io/ingress.class=voyager.
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
-      --operator-service string                                 Name of service used to expose voyager operator (default "voyager-operator")
+      --license-file string                                     Path to license file
+      --permit-address-sharing                                  If true, SO_REUSEADDR will be used when binding the port.
+This allows binding to wildcard IPs like 0.0.0.0 and specific IPs in parallel, and it avoids waiting for the kernel to release sockets in TIME_WAIT state. [default=false]
+      --permit-port-sharing                                     If true, SO_REUSEPORT will be used when binding the port, which allows more than one instance to bind on the same address and port. [default=false]
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --qps float                                               The maximum QPS to the master from this client (default 1e+06)
       --requestheader-allowed-names strings                     List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
 If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.